mlasitsa/design-decode/UPDATES.md

 Good News is that DeepSeek might not have a limit at all Might also look into Claude or Gemini

-Open AI is great but looks like all they want it moooooeny haha, just kidding
+Open AI is great but looks like all they want it moooney haha, just kidding